victor-sys-admin/BASE_from_flask_api_to_a_robust_container_from_scratch/README.md

 # Requirements

--- A Linux/MacOS workstation with a terminal working -- Git, python and curl install
+-- A Linux/MacOS workstation with a terminal working<br>
+-- Git, python and curl install<br>
 -- Docker ready and started (deamon running)

 # I - Initialisation